jfrog/project-examples/terraform-example/README.md

 ```

 ## Running the Example
-CD to the root project directory
+'cd' to the root project directory

 ```console
 Configure Artifactory: